- What we’ll cover here

 - Cataracts (clouding of the lens of the eye, which causes vision loss)

 It’s important to find and quickly treat any long-term problems.
-Physical exams by your doctor, blood work, imaging studies, and telling your doctor about any changes or problems you’ve noticed will help with this.
+Tell your doctor right away if you notice any changes or problems.
+Physical exams by your doctor, blood work, imaging studies and other tests will help look for and keep tabs on organ problems.
 Your breathing may also be tested regularly to see if your lungs are showing signs of GVHD.

 As transplant methods have improved, more people are living longer and doctors are learning more about the long-term results of stem cell transplant.
 Researchers continue to look for better ways to care for these survivors to give them the best possible quality of life.